puerile22/drinks/README.md

 * [Team Members](#team-members)

 ##Purpose
-To learn how to create a web application using the following technology.
+To learn how to create a web application using the following technologies:

 * Node.js
 * Socket.io